Ep #239: Neurotransmitters

 - The role oxytocin plays in our brain and how it impacts our behavior around group mentality.

-- Why some of us willingly choose to inflict on ourselves.
+- Why some of us willingly choose to inflict pain on ourselves.

 - How cortisol helps us anticipate pain and danger in our lives.